Saint Helen

 Prologue

 This place that was built for women, although it had nice walks and hedges, could only have been designed by a man; there was not a flower to be seen.
 The edifice itself was a forbidding prospect at the best of times, with its grey, featureless façade broken only by the utilitarian sash windows that had been designed into all three storeys in the most monotonous manner.
 On this overcast morning in 1982 it was particularly depressing.
 The dull grey sand-and-cement plaster was unadorned with anything that might be suspected of flamboyance, such as pebble dash.
-It was occupied exclusively by females, with the exception of two outdoor staff, a jack-of-all- trades and a gardener.
+It was occupied exclusively by females, with the exception of two outdoor staff, a jack-of-all trades and a gardener.
 The pupils were all girls.
 The teaching staff consisted of nuns, ranging in age from their early twenties to the oldest, who was in her nineties, or lay women.

 There was shrubbery alright, and nicely laid out gravel paths, all well maintained by the gardener.
 He was skilled and had been there for many years, although all he did was follow orders.

-She knew there were some flowers in the chapel, and in the main hall, but even they were not for the delectation of the nuns or pupils; they were there for the Glory of God.
+There were some flowers in the chapel, and in the main hall, but even they were not for the delectation of the nuns or pupils; they were there for the Glory of God.
 There was certainly nothing that might be regarded by the authorities as ostentatious.

 “Do you know why you were asked to come here?”
 Looking up.